aws/aws-sdk-ios-v1/README.txt

 Using tags in ScoreModel: 57+637=694= lines.
 Version that uses tag request is smaller, easier to read, write and maintain.

+This comparative is in tag_request_feature_comparision folder.
+Belongs to an actual project I'm working on, therefore you may not compile it.

 *** Fixed some warnings about AmazonLogger ***